modelica-3rdparty/msgpack-modelica/README.md

 [MessagePack](http://msgpack.org/) is an efficient binary serialization format, which lets you exchange data among multiple languages like JSON, except that it's faster and smaller.
-Small integers are encoded into a single byte while typical short strings require only one extra byte in addition to the strings themselves.
+Small integers are encoded into a single byte and short strings require only one extra byte in addition to the strings themselves.

 Example